sb989/RandomRecipeProject/README.md

     * sudo pip3 install tweepy
     * pip install tweepy
     * pip3 install tweepy
-8. Install flask and python-dotenv by using one of the commands above, and replacing tweepy with the name of the program (e.g. pip install flask)
+8. Install flask, fuzzywuzzy and python-dotenv by using one of the commands above, and replacing tweepy with the name of the program (e.g. pip install flask)
 9. Create a file called twitter.env and place your twitter keys and tokens in there.
 It should look like this:
     * API_KEY='xxxxx'
     * API_S_KEY='xxxxx'